riinr/procurl/README.md

 ### MemCopy

-Tries to measure the most efficient size to copy, check [for more info](./memcpybench/memcopybench.sh) for mor info and results.
+Tries to measure the most efficient size to copy, check [memcopybench.sh](./memcpybench/memcopybench.sh) for more info and results.

 But ~8KB was the most efficient copy size,

-If defining architecture as Intel, could be ~12KB but would make binary less portable.
+If we define architecture as Intel, could be ~12KB but would make binary less portable.

 I don't have any AMD to test.